 Wrapping Up

-Like I said earlier, there are a whole bunch of uncertainties surrounding pregnancy and childbearing.
+As I said earlier, there are many uncertainties surrounding pregnancy and childbearing.

 That’s why I’ve taken quite a long time to put together this comprehensive checklist on what to pack in a baby hospital bag, putting all possible situations into due consideration.

-With this checklist in place, I believe you’re fully set for the big day.
+With this checklist, I believe you’re fully set for the big day.

-Apart from the basics that are needed for childbearing, everything else is based on personal preference.
+Besides the basics for childbearing, everything else is based on personal preference.

 Remember that.
 And Good luck.